adku44/jmeter-kubernetes/doc/initial-instruction-manual.md

-This manual covers information about basic kubernetes environment which can be used to run Load Test service (LTaaS).
+This manual covers information about necessary tools to setup basic kubernetes environment.
-Kubernetes environment is setup in AWS (Amazon Web Servises) with EKSCTL tool.
+Kubernetes environment is setup in AWS (Amazon Web Services) by EKSCTL tool.

 ## install WSL:
 Windows Subsystem for Linux